spatie/crawler/README.md

 ### Example 4: Crawling across requests

-With the `CurrentCrawlLimit`, you can crawl across different requests and break long running crawls up.
-The following example demonstrates the (simplified) approach.
-It's made up of an initial request and any number of follow-up requests continuing the crawl:
+You can use the `setCurrentCrawlLimit` to break up long running crawls.
+The following example demonstrates a (simplified) approach.
+It's made up of an initial request and any number of follow-up requests continuing the crawl.

 #### Initial Request